wp-plugins/wp-local-toolbox/readme.txt

 * A healthy refactoring from [Jon Brown](https://twitter.com/jb510) of [9seeds](http://9seeds.com/)

+== Changelog ==
+= 1.2.1 =
+* Added support for Slack API with WPLT_NOTIFY
+* Enhanced WPLT_NOTIFY to correctly report all post types
+* Added a WPLT_ADMINBAR to control front end admin bar - it can now be:
+	* Forced to be hidden
+	* Forced to display
+	* Forced to display even when logged out
+* Continued tradition of 30:1 readme:code commits

+= 1.2 =
+* Added to WordPress Plugin Repository

 == Installation ==
 After installation, you must define constants in the wp-config.php file.

+In order for the Disable Plugins feature to function properly, WP Local Toolbox must be installed as an mu-plugin.
+You can read more about mu-plugins here: https://codex.wordpress.org/Must_Use_Plugins.
+We're investigating ways to avoid this requirement; if you have any ideas we'd love to hear it!